Lucas04-nhr/Lucas04-nhr/README.md

 ---
 > [!TIP]
 > This README is a living document and will be updated as my journey unfolds.
+I've also write a [CV](https://drive.google.com/file/d/1l0_ZuJrDdkmp7azPF76MVIlxMYd13p_6/view).